“As a quiet person by nature, how can I be more sociable? I do not have many topics to talk about with others.” — Starry Starry Night

 I appreciate it when people ask me for advice, even if it’s something I do not have expertise on.

 For example, I have a friend who is an experienced business investor.
 Sometimes he will ask me for advice on projects he is working on.
 It could be about logo designs, business investment decisions, or something else altogether.
 While I may not have 100% experience in everything that he asks, I feel valued when he seeks my point of view.
 I then do my best to share my perspective, while learning more about this.

 When you ask someone for advice, it benefits the people both ways.
 For you, you get to learn about different ideas.
 For them, they learn about something you’re doing, and possibly grow from the exchange.
 Such an exchange helps both of you learn more about each other as friends.

 Sample Scripts to Ask for Help / Advice

 Is there anything you could use some advice on at the moment?
-Broach that as a conversation opener and be surprised at how ready people will be to help.
+Use that as a conversation opener — you will be surprised by how ready people are to help.
 Try the following scripts:

 - “I’ve been thinking about something for the past few days and I could use with a new perspective.
 [Insert description.]
 What are your thoughts?”

 - “I’d like your advice on [insert topic and some background information].
 What advice can you give me?”

 - “I’m currently looking for X resource/contact for something I’m working on.
 Do you know anyone who can be of help?”